Orthodoxy, Culture, and the Public Square Group

 Vasilios Makrides, University of Erfurt (Erfurt, Germany)

 Vasilios N. Makrides (born 1961) is Professor of Religious Studies (specializing in Orthodox Christianity) at the Faculty of Philosophy of the University of Erfurt, Germany (since 1999).
 He has studied theology at the University of Athens (1979-1983) and religious studies, history of religions, and sociology of religion at Harvard University (1984-1986) and at the University of Tübingen (1986-1991).
 His main research interests are the comparative religious and cultural history and sociology of Orthodox Christianity; the religious and cultural relations between Eastern and Western Europe; and Orthodox Christianity and modernity.
-He co-chairs the IOTA Orthodoxy in the Public Square and the Media Group.

 Steering Committee: